Will Study Abroad Happen in 2021-2022?

-- Nearly half of colleges plan to revive study abroad programs for fall 2021.
+- Nearly half of colleges plan to revive study abroad programs for fall 2021 despite COVID-19 variants.

-- The European Union, where most Americans study, is open to travelers, with conditions.
+- The European Union, where most Americans study, remains open to students.

-The universal cancellation of study abroad last spring sent American students home in droves.
-Now, as many top study destinations reopen to American travelers, some colleges plan to send students back.
+The universal cancellation of study abroad programs last spring sent American students home in droves.
+However, many top study destinations reopened to American travelers over the summer, and a large number of colleges plan to send students abroad by the fall.
 According to a survey by the Institute of International Education (IIE), almost half (49%) of institutions plan on in-person study abroad for fall 2021.

-Also, more than half of institutions are offering some manner of global education experiences this summer.
-Other colleges don't plan to offer study abroad until January 2022.
-For example, Columbia University extended its suspension of undergraduate study abroad programs through the fall semester.
-Columbia anticipates sending students abroad next spring, along with over half of colleges surveyed (54%).
+While many institutions offered some manner of global education experiences this summer, other colleges don't plan to offer study abroad until at least January 2022.
+Columbia University, for one, recently extended its suspension of undergraduate study abroad programs through the fall semester.
+Columbia anticipates sending students abroad next spring, as do over half of colleges surveyed by IIE (54%).

-Between lingering travel restrictions and attenuated demand, colleges' study abroad options may be pared down.
+Between lingering travel restrictions and attenuated demand, colleges' study abroad options may be pared down in the near future.
 The same goes for typical study abroad experiences and activities.
 Depending on the country and program, students may face restrictions when it comes to public transport, restaurant dining, and extracurricular travel.

 Travel restrictions are lifting in many of the countries that attract American students, just in time for study abroad this summer and fall.

 Meanwhile, some popular study abroad destinations, including Costa Rica, remain on the U.S. State Department's "Do Not Travel" list.
-Countries rated as "Level 4: Do Not Travel" by the State Department may still host American students.
+However, countries rated as "Level 4: Do Not Travel" by the State Department may still host American students.

-A survey of colleges found that just 18% will not send students to Level 4 countries; 39% said they will send students to these countries after a review and approval process.
+A survey of colleges found that 18% will not send students to Level 4 countries, while 39% said they would send students to these countries after a review and approval process.

 Study Abroad, Post-Pandemic

-Before the pandemic, study abroad had been growing steadily larger and more diverse.
-The IIE estimates that about 11% of all undergraduates study abroad during college.
-While last year saw a dramatic reduction in study abroad opportunities and interest from students, both were trending upward before the pandemic.
+Before the pandemic, study abroad programs had been growing steadily larger and more diverse.
+Based on 2018-19 numbers, IIE estimated that about 11% of all undergraduates study abroad during college.
+While a dramatic reduction in study abroad opportunities and interest from students was observed in 2020, both were trending upward before the pandemic.

-Educators anticipate the pent-up demand for study abroad could help programs return to full-steam operations as early as 2022.
-In the meantime, college students eager to travel and gain new perspectives can fill out their applications starting now.
+Many educators anticipate the pent-up demand for study abroad could help programs return to full-steam operations as early as 2022.
+In the meantime, college students eager to travel and gain new perspectives should apply for a passport early.